 Waco-McLennan County Census Action Center

-• To apply for these positions go to https://2020census.gov/jobs and login or start a new profile.
+- To apply for these positions go to the Census Jobs website and login or start a new profile.

-• After verifying your email login to the 2020census.gov/jobs as a returning applicant - (called the applicant portal)
+- After verifying your email login to the website as a returning applicant - (called the applicant portal).

 What is the 2020 Census?

-The 2020 Census counts every person living in the 50 states, District of Columbia, and five U.S. territories.
+The 2020 Census counts every person living in the 50 states, District of Columbia, and 5 U.S. territories.

 This count is mandated by the U.S. Constitution and conducted by the U.S. Census Bureau, a nonpartisan government agency.
 The 2020 Census counts the population in all 50 states, the District of Columbia, and five U.S. territories (Puerto Rico, American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands).
 Each home will receive an invitation to respond to a short questionnaire online, by phone, or by mail.
 This will mark the first time that you will be able to respond to the census online.

 To learn more about how to shape your community, roads, schools and future start here!